 Besides the regular operating mechanism there shall be an emergency device which will allow the curtain to drop by gravity.
-The device shall be so arranged that it can be easily operated by hand from each side of the stage and from the fly galleries, and . 'so that its operation will be controlled by fusible links placed or each side of the stage, and when
+The device shall be so arranged that it can be easily operated by hand from each side of the stage and from the fly galleries, and also that its operation will be controlled by fusible links placed on each side of the stage, and when thus operated it shall descend at its normal rate of speed.

-The curtain and is operating mechanism shall be so designed and constructed at all points, whether specifically mentioned or not, as to form an efficient and reliable barrier against fire and smoke, according to the best practice.
+The curtain and its operating mechanism shall be so designed and constructed at all points, whether specifically mentioned or not, as to form an efficient and reliable barrier against fire and smoke, according to the best practice.

 Note.
-It is recommended that this curtain he raised at the commence-ment and lowered at the close of each performance.
-Rigid steel curtains, insulated with ashestos, are recommended as giv-ing the best protection, especially in large theaters.
+It is recommended that this curtain be raised at the commencement and lowered at the close of each performance.
+Rigid steel curtains, insulated with asbestos, are recommended as giving the best protection, especially in large theaters.